 The pandemic has brought a dramatic increase in online purchasing.
 Retailers and freight companies are pushing their fleets to provide consumers with next-day or same-day delivery.
-This increases the risk of a collision with a delivery truck or van for other motorists on the roadways.
-Different factors can contribute to delivery vehicle accidents, including:
+This increases your risk of colliding with a delivery truck or van.
+Several factors contribute to Virginia delivery vehicle accidents, including:

-- Driver fatigue: Long hours with few or no breaks is expected of delivery drivers.
+- Driver fatigue: Long hours with few or no breaks are expected of delivery drivers.
 This can lead to fatigued driving.

 - Driver inexperience: 3.6 million truck drivers are delivering freight in the United States, according to the American Trucking Associations (ATA).
 But thousands more are being hired each year to keep up with industry demand.
 New drivers who lack experience with large delivery trucks and vans are more likely to be involved in accidents.

-- Exceeding the speed limit: Delivery drivers are working under time pressure.
+- Speeding: Delivery drivers are working under time pressure.
 With quotas and deadlines to meet, they may be tempted to drive faster than the posted speed limit.

 - Driver unfamiliarity with roads: Drivers delivering packages on a new route may not be familiar with the roads and neighborhoods.
-Driver unfamiliarity with an area while maneuvering a large truck or van can increase the risk of wreck.
+A driver’s unfamiliarity with an area while maneuvering a large truck or van can increase the risk of wreck.

-Delivery vehicle accidents are more complicated than accidents involving two-passenger cars.
+Delivery vehicle accidents are more complicated than collisions involving cars.
 Some companies may contract out their deliveries to third parties.
 In that case, those third parties may be liable for the accidents their drivers cause, making it difficult to pursue a claim against the original company.
 Liability coverage on delivery vehicles can vary from one company to another.
-Even when a company has auto liability insurance with the limits to cover your losses, it may make a lowball settlement offer, instead of the compensation you deserve.
+Even when a company has auto liability insurance with high enough limits to cover your losses, it may make a lowball settlement offer, instead of offering the compensation you deserve.

 - FedEx: If the company (FedEx Corporation) is found liable in a delivery accident, its liability policy with a combined single limit of $5 million per accident kicks in to cover any combination of bodily injury and property damage.
 But not all drivers are treated as employees by the company – some are considered independent service providers.
 This allows FedEx to distance itself from liability when a driver is at-fault for a crash.

 - UPS: Unlike some other delivery companies, UPS employs its drivers directly.
-The company may be held liable if one of its drivers causes an accident.
+The company may be held liable if one of its drivers causes a collision.
 UPS auto liability insurance provides combined single-limit coverage of up to $1 million per accident.

 It costs you nothing for our firm to represent you.
 We only get paid when you do.
 Learn more